Healthy Ground Turkey and Zucchini Skillet

 -

-Turn off the heat, stir in the chopped cilantro and the lime juice, taste, and adjust salt or heat to your preference.
+Turn off the heat, stir in the chopped cilantro, and squeeze the lime juice over the skillet.

 Substitutions